MisterNo0ne/PythonGroupTwoA2Prog/README.md

 # Spell Based Adventure Game
+----------TO DO LIST (remove this later/once completed)----------:
+- get obstacles to work and have them like removable for the forest and desert bosses
+- get map borders to work so u dont run into the ocean (i suppose we can just spam rectangles along the edge)
+- get bosses with gimmicks working (like multiple phases? or changing elements stuff like that. maybe immunity to statuses for one)
+- to be specific we need castle boss, forest boss, and desert boss.
+- get moving enemies to work. this might just be for the cactus enemy jumpscare tho
+- get signs working, most likely just one informing the player the basic mechanics of the game (maybe another for easter eggs)
+- get a healing system to work. most likely consumable healing potions. (still gotta figure out where to get these?)
+-
 ### Description
 This game will be a spell based adventure that involves exploring a world, discovering new spells, learning how the elements interact, and fighting enemies.